Successfully loaded eyetools version 0.10.0

 useful for future visualisations and calculation of time on areas of

 interest.
-Note that conditional_transform()
+Note that conditional_transform() is another

 function that does not discriminate between multi-participant and